tobymao/18xx/lib/engine/ability/README.md

 - `discount`: Discount amount.
 If > 1 this is an absolute amount.
 If 0 < amount < 1 it is the fraction, e.g. 0.75 is a 75% discount.
 - `trains`: An array of all train names that the discount applies to.
 - `closed_when_used_up`: This ability has a count that is decreased each time it is used.
 If this attribute is true the private is closed when count reaches zero, if false the private remains open but the discount can no longer be used.
-Default true.
+Default false.

 ## train_limit